Maldives on a budget. It seems like an oxymoron. Yet I can assure you it is just a matter of knowing what to look for

 Beautiful yet surrounded by an aura of mystery; famous for the luxury resorts scattered around its many atolls (some of them pushing to become greener), the Maldives remain a dream for many.
 Oftentimes holiday packages to the Maldives are prohibitively expensive.

 Independent and budget travel to the Maldives is quite new.
-It’s only in the last few years that guest houses have started opening in local islands (those where locals actually live, and which have a completely different vibe from that of luxury resorts).
+It’s only in the last few years that guest houses have started popping up in local islands (those where locals actually live, and which have a completely different vibe from that of luxury resorts).
 Since then, tourists have started venturing on their own, at times finding it hard to get information on where to go, how to move around and how to plan their trip.